About the Inn

 Our inn is actually two adjoining homes, the older built in 1826 and the newer in 1863.
 Although we have tried to keep the ambience of a classic Federal style home, the amenities, luxuries, and the convenience of our location cannot be matched by any other inn or hotel in the area.
 We invite you to find out about us by using the options at the top of this page.
 Our TESLA destination charger is also quite convenient.

-As a Select Registry inn, we strive to provide the ultimate in concierge service, and the very best accommodations and lodging experience in the region.
+As a high quality inn, we strive to provide the ultimate in concierge service, and the very best accommodations and lodging experience in the region.

 Rap at the Door!
 Pennsylvania Style…Rap Video